Contact Us

 Tool #6 – Regularly Re-Assess How You’re Coping:

-Be open and honest with you partner.
+Be open and honest with your partner.
 Talk about what is working and what is not working for each of you.
 You are a team so make decisions together.
 Open lines of communication are crucial.
-If the FIFO lifestyle doesn't fit you or your family anymore then it may be time for change.
+If the FIFO lifestyle doesn't fit you or your family anymore, then it may be time for change.

 Tool #7 Be Flexible and Open-Minded: